kutsukos/SweeDKutsukosWorkflow/README.md

 <br>

 ## Step 9 - Preparing SweeD control commands - Stage2 [using -osf option] <a name="step9"></a>
-For this procedure, we will use a python script, <code>SweeDcc.sfIN</code> , you can find inside this repository, to create the commands.
+For this procedure, we will use for one last time, <code>SweeDcc</code> python script, you can find inside this repository, to create the commands.
 This script needs a tab-delimited file with some basic information, we already have created for previous purpose.
 This file is <code>testproject.ctrl.list</code> and is provided in this repository in support data directory.

 We will have also to define some arguments for SweeDCMDcreator.sfIN:
 1. -i | A tab-delimited file with some basic information for the run
 2. -t | The number of threads to be used
 3. -p | The path where the sf files are stored.
 We created this directory in Step 6.2.1
+4. -I | To create commands for running SweeD with osf files as input

 Now, we are ready to create some commands.